 Raised garden strawberry beds are also visually very attractive, and can be used even for landscaping.

 Thanks to many companies offering elevated garden beds with wheels and vertical strawberry planters, the gardeners may grow their strawberries in raised beds outside during warm days and indoors during cold winter days - with proper strawberry plant selection, strawberries can be grown successfully indoors even during winter!

 Soil Preparation and Watering

-If the raised bed is tall, for example two feet (60 cm), fill it first with branches and straw, followed with a layer of aged manure.
-Last foot of the mix should be potting soil with added aged manure, compost/humus and NPK fertilizer.
+If the raised bed is tall, for example, two feet (60 cm), fill it first with branches and straw, followed by a layer of aged manure.
+The last foot of the mix should be potting soil with added aged manure, compost/humus, and NPK fertilizer.

-Note that the soil in taller raised beds will set over time, so be sure to water them several times, before planting strawberries.
-As branches and straw decompose, they feed the raised bed and generate heat that warms the root system - very important in early spring and late autumn, when such heat can extent growing season, especially when raised bed is protected by transparent plastic effectively creating small greenhouse.
+As branches and straw decompose, they feed the raised bed and generate heat that warms the root system - very important in early spring and late autumn, when such heat can extent growing season, especially when the raised bed is protected by transparent plastic effectively creating a small greenhouse.

-Amount of water depends on number of plants, type of soil, sun/wind conditions etc. The best indicator are strawberries - if they grow strong and healthy, there is enough moisture and nutrients in the soil.
+The amount of water depends on the number of plants, type of soil, sun/wind conditions, etc. The best indicator is strawberries - if they grow strong and healthy, there is enough moisture and nutrients in the soil.
 If they are shriveled before watering, add more water and/or water more often.